Sebastián Gamarra

-Sebastián Gamarra (born 15 January 1997) is a Bolivian professional footballer who plays as a midfielder for the Bolivia national team.
+Sebastián Gamarra (born 15 January 1997) is a Bolivian professional footballer who once played as a midfielder for the Bolivia national team.

 Club career

 At a young age his family moved to Santa Cruz de la Sierra where he attended the prestigious Tahuichi Football Academy.
 During a youth championship in Brazil, Gamarra was spotted by a Brescia talent scout and he signed for the Italian team shortly after.
 Among his achievements with Brescia he won the Gothia Cup in 2010.

 On 7 July 2016, he moved to FeralpiSalò.

 On 10 January 2019 was signed by Pisa.

 On 30 July 2019, he returned to Bolivia, signing with Oriente Petrolero.

 International career

 Gamarra was selected by the Bolivia national football team manager Mauricio Soria to join the squad for the 2015 Copa America.
-He made his international debut on 6 June 2015 during a friendly match against Argentina played in San Juan that ended in a 0-5 loss in preparation for the Conmebol tournament.
+He made his international debut on 6 June 2015 during a friendly match against Argentina played in San Juan that ended in a 0–5 loss in preparation for the Conmebol tournament.